Political Science 553: Nonprofit Management – Dr. Danielle Atkins

 Year after year reports of sexual assaults rise at UTK according to the UT Office of Equity and Diversity – the number of reports has doubled from 2011 to 2014 (“Reports of Student-On-Student Assault – 2011-2014”).
 A rise in reporting does not necessarily indicate a rise in sexual assault per se, it most likely indicates that more people are reporting sexual assault because the reporting mechanism has become more accessible.
 However, there’s still more work to be done.

 In 2011, the Chicago Tribune published the results of a study involving 171 campus sex complaints – 12 of the accused perpetrators were arrested, and just 4 were convicted.
-The Tribune concludes that such low arrest (7 percent) and conviction (2.3 percent) rates leave “untold numbers of college women feeling betrayed and vulnerable, believing that their allegations are not taken seriously” (Fisher).
+The Tribune concludes that such low arrest (7 percent) and conviction (2.3 percent) rates leave “untold numbers of college women feeling betrayed and vulnerable, believing that their allegations are not taken seriously” (Krebs).

 Furthermore, victims of sexual assault face the burden of thinking that, even if they do report, “nothing will ever happen.”
 According to a recent analysis of Department of Justice data, only 3 percent of all rapists—not just campus rapists—will ever spend a day in jail.
 Only 40 percent of all rapes are reported to police, and of those, only 10 percent will lead to a felony conviction with slightly fewer seeing the inside of a jail cell.
-In addition, certain myths prevent the victim from reporting that a sexual assault has happened including the myth that only “stranger rape” and interactions that result in physical damage constitute “real” rape.
+In addition certain myths prevent victim from reporting that a sexual assault has happened including the myth that only “stranger rape” and interactions that result in physical damage constitute “real” rape.

 It is critical that sexual assault prevention strategies and messages be designed such that students are educated about the facts of reporting sexual assault and resources available as soon as possible after enrollment.
 Most importantly, because a large number of sexual assaults experienced by university women are enabled by alcohol or other drugs, one clear implication is the need to address the risks of substance use, particularly the risk of drinking to excess in sexual assault prevention messages presented to students.
 For many students, college offers an environment notorious for encouraging excessive drinking and experimenting with drugs.
 Most students are simply unable to gauge the amount of alcohol consumed, are unaware of the effects of new drugs or the mixing of drugs and alcohol, and are unfamiliar with the point at which their cognitive ability is so impaired that they cannot protect themselves.
 Students may also be unaware of the image of vulnerability projected by a visibly intoxicated individual.
-Despite the link between substance use and sexual assault, it appears that few sexual assault prevention and/or risk reduction programs address the relationship between substance use and sexual assault (Fisher).
+Despite the link between substance use and sexual assault, it appears that few sexual assault prevention and/or risk reduction programs address the relationship between substance use and sexual assault (Krebs).

 IV.
 Statement of Need